KITMART DUNDEE STARS 4 SHEFFIELD STEELERS 3 (Stars win 5-3 on aggregate)

 The opening minutes saw a scrappy battle for possession with both side’s eventually getting shots on target that tested the reactions of both keepers, however there would be no quick starts to the scoring.

 Although, the nearly sold-out Dundee Ice Arena soon erupted into dismay as Stars winger, Philippe Sanche was dumped into the boards by Sheffield defender, Sam Jones.

-The Canadian failed to get back up to his feet and required medical attention, before being helped off the ice and whilst he was being treated, Dundee enforcer, Kyle Haas rushed onto the scene to get a hold of Jones, but referees stepped in swiftly before anything broke out.
+The Canadian failed to get back up to his feet and required medical attention before being helped off the ice and whilst he was being treated, Dundee’s enforcer, Kyle Haas rushed onto the scene to get a hold of Jones but referees stepped in swiftly before any broke out.